Alexander Nikulin (ice hockey): Playing career

 Alexander turned professional with HC CSKA Moscow of the Russian Super League in 2004.
 After playing three seasons with CSKA, Alexander signed with the Ottawa Senators who had drafted him 122nd overall in the 2004 NHL Entry Draft.
 Nikulin played his first NHL game for the Ottawa Senators on November 22, 2007 against the Pittsburgh Penguins.

 In the 2008–09 season Nikulin was assigned to the Binghamton Senators of the AHL.
 Disappointed with his slow progress to the NHL with the Senators, Nikulin demanded a trade or voiced the possibility of returning to Russia.
 On November 3, 2008, Nikulin was traded to the Phoenix Coyotes for Drew Fata.
 Nikulin was then assigned to affiliate, the San Antonio Rampage, where he spent the majority of the season, only playing in a single game with the Coyotes.

-On May 24, 2009, failing an adaption to the North American style, Nikulin signed with former team CSKA Moscow of the KHL for the 2009-10 season.
+On May 24, 2009, failing an adaptation to the North American style, Nikulin signed with his former team, CSKA Moscow of the KHL, for the 2009-10 season.

 During the 2014–15 season, Nikulin's third stint with CSKA was cut short to 5 scoreless games after he was waived and claimed by Neftekhimik Nizhnekamsk on October 29, 2014.

 On July 5, 2015, Nikulin continued his career in the KHL, signing a contract with HC Lada Togliatti.

 Personal

-While with the Senators, Nikulin maintained a blog of his transition to North America, that became popular due to its candour.
+While with the Senators, Nikulin maintained a blog of his transition to North America, which became popular due to its candour.